thedylone/unity-drone-simulator/README.md

 ### RTSP Settings

-The application is able to stream out the Hunter Drone's camera feed via RTSP using FFmpegOut.
+The application is able to stream out the Eagle Drone's camera feed via RTSP using FFmpegOut.
 For more information on FFmpegOut, do refer to the [FFmpegOut README](/docs/FFmpegOut.md) or [the GitHub repository](https://github.com/keijiro/FFmpegOut).

 > **⚠️Warning!⚠️** Ensure that a server is running before starting the RTSP stream.
 Consider using [rtsp-simple-server](https://github.com/aler9/rtsp-simple-server) to run the server, located at [/rtsp simple server](/rtsp%20simple%20server/).
 Refer to the [rtsp-simple-server README](/docs/rtsp-simple-server.md) for information on setting up.